kc3/Springboard/capstone_1/docs/ProjectProposal.rst

    *“The acting was mediocre, but the screenplay was top quality”.*

 In this case, the screenplay had very positive review (emphasized) while the acting had a very negative review (not emphasized).
-Aspects make sentiment analysis very domain specific.
 In general, every domain tends to have a specific vocabulary that cannot be used for other domains.
 The project scope is only restricted to movie review sentences.